 Yvette Tate, Charter Member: 1998 – 2005

-Sister Yvette was here from the beginning, along with her daughter who joined as well becoming part of our Youth Group.
-Yvette was very active in the section with a passion for Hospitality, and everything that went with it.
-Yvette made sure all of our programs and events were top notch, starting from our accommodations for our special guest, down to cracker formation on our Buffett table, she made sure everything ran to order.
-Yvette was also a Lieutenant on the DC Police Force which eventually pulled her from our flock due to her high profile assignments, but she and her family continued to support all of our endeavors whenever possible.
-In late August of 2005 Yvette accepted her last assignment from God.
+Sister Yvette was here from the beginning along with her daughter who joined as well becoming part of our Youth Division.
+Yvette was very active in the section with a passion for hospitality and everything that went with it.
+Yvette made sure all of our programs and events were top notch, starting from our accommodations for our special guest, down to cracker formation on our buffet table.
+She made sure everything ran to order.
+Yvette was also a Lieutenant on the Metropolitan Police Department which eventually pulled her from our flock due to her high profile assignments.
+She and her family continued to support all of our endeavors whenever possible.
+In late August of 2005, Yvette accepted her last assignment from God.

 Bertha “Bertie” Wilson: 2001- 2009